natural supplements for anxiety and stress

 Acetylcholine

-Acetylcholine plays a critical role in learning and memory.
+Acetylcholine is your major signaling neurotransmitter and plays a critical role in learning and memory.
 And acetylcholine levels are modulated by levels of stress in several regions of your brain.

 In fact, choline is so vital to cognition and nerve function that, without it, we couldn’t move, think, sleep or remember anything.